top of page

 • Through training programs and infrastructure development (clinics and training facilities, equipment, supplies, fellowships and on-going medical education) we seek to build locally sustainable programs that will thrive independently.

-• By collaborating with partners that provide low-cost, high-quality cataract surgery to cure blindness.
-From 2019 through 2021, our program partners in Myanmar, Nepal, and Bangladesh conducted over 128,000 sight-restoring cataract surgeries.
+• By collaborating with partners that provide free or low-cost, high-quality cataract surgery to cure blindness.
+From 2019 through 2024, our program partners in Myanmar, Nepal, and Bangladesh conducted over 200,000 sight-restoring surgeries.
 These operations require 10 minutes and cost less than $50.

 • We fund the provision of eye exams and glasses which enable adults to continue meaningful work, thus helping them support their families.
 Likewise, eye care and glasses help students succeed in school.

-• By introducing community-based primary eye care in rural areas where services would not exist without our partner's programs.
-Providing local access to primary eye care means people receive services to prevent blindness before it ever happens, and those in need of advanced care can be referred and transported to the hospital.
+• By introducing community-based primary eye care in rural areas through primary eye care centers (PECCs) where services would not exist without these facilities.
+Managed by local partner, PECCs provide village-level access to basic eye care services to prevent blindness before it ever happens, and those in need of advanced care can be referred and transported to collaborating eye hospitals.
+As of June 2024, BBH has funded 18 PECCs in Nepal and one in Bangladesh.

 OUR PARTNERS & WHERE WE WORK